kerem-z/ceng501-project/readme.md

 - The perturbed image is represented as $R_p(x, G_i)$.

 #### **5. Model Response Measurement**
-- The impact of the perturbed subset $G_i$ is calculated as the change in the model's confidence:
+- The impact of the perturbed subset $G_i$ is calculated as the change in the model's confidence

   $$\nabla_{\text{pred}}(x, G_i) = p(\hat{y}(x)|x) - p(\hat{y}(x)|R_p(x, G_i))$$

   where $p(\hat{y}(x)|x)$ is the model's confidence before perturbation and $p(\hat{y}(x)|R_p(x, G_i))$ is the confidence after perturbation.

 #### **6. Faithfulness Testing**
-- The faithfulness of the salience map is tested by comparing subsets pairwise:
+- The faithfulness of the salience map is tested by comparing subsets pairwise
   - For each pair $G_i$ and $G_j$:
     - If $s(G_i) \geq s(G_j)$, then $\nabla_{\text{pred}}(x, G_i) \geq \nabla_{\text{pred}}(x, G_j)$ should hold.
   - Violations of this inequality result in penalties to the faithfulness score.

 #### **7. Final Metric: Faithfulness Coefficient**
-- The SaCo metric computes a faithfulness coefficient  $F \in [-1, 1]$:
+- The SaCo metric computes a faithfulness coefficient  $F \in [-1, 1]$
   -  $F > 0$ : Indicates that the salience scores align with the model's behavior.
   -  $F < 0$ : Indicates violations of faithfulness.
   - The absolute value $|F|$ measures the degree of alignment.

 #### **8. Comparison to Existing Methods**
-- Unlike cumulative perturbation-based metrics, SaCo:
+- Unlike cumulative perturbation-based metrics, SaCo
   - Evaluates pixel subsets individually, providing a more granular assessment.
   - Considers the absolute values of salience scores, not just their relative rankings.